CaiquePirs/vacancy_management/README.md

 # 🚀 Vacancy Management Application

-A backend system for managing job vacancies, designed to demonstrate real-world deployment, authentication, and database integration.
-Deployed on **AWS EC2**, backed by **PostgreSQL via RDS**, containerized with **Docker**, and powered by **GitHub Actions** for continuous delivery.
+A scalable and production-ready Job Vacancy Management API, built to support the full cycle of job management for companies and candidate interactions.
+This backend system handles job postings, candidate applications, and enterprise registration — delivering secure, performant, and automated backend infrastructure.

 ---